GentCH/Print-Star-HourGlass-Java/README.md

 # Print-Star-HourGlass-Java
 Print stars of odd numbers in hour glass shape.
-If the number input is even number (2, 4, 6...), roud up to nearest odd number.
+If the number input is even number (2, 4, 6...), round up to nearest odd number.

 Example of output: